 There is no shade at the beach, but there are lots of facilities nearby.

 Krk Island is one of the most popular islands in Croatia.
 Krk is northern Adriatic island, close to Zagreb and nearby Slovenia, it draws people from April through October.
 Krk bridge connects the island with the mainland, making it easily accessible.

 Krk is quite an interesting island to visit.
 It has a nice balance of natural, historic, and cultural sights, as well as some really good restaurants serving yummy food.

 The Potovosce beach, located in the east part of the Krk island, in a cove, beneath the village of Vrbnik, is a nice and secluded pebbly beach.

-There is a single beach bar at the Potovosce, and a nice shaded parking in the wood above the beach.
+There is a single beach bar at the Potovosce and nice shaded parking in the wood above the beach.
 You can also rent deck chairs and sun umbrellas.
-No other facilities, so you’ll need to bring your own props.
+No other facilities, so you'll need to bring your own props.

 The beach is only accessible by boat.